Highlights

 Day 8: Disembark Cruise, Fly to Cairo, Enjoy a Free Afternoon

 Bid the Nile farewell as your driver transfers you to the airport for a 1.5-hour flight back to Cairo.
 Upon arrival, meet your driver outside the airport and transfer to your hotel.
 After refreshing, venture out to explore more of the city on your own.
 You could head to Cairo Tower on Gezira Island for panoramic views of the city.
-Take the high-speed elevator to the top and look out at the sprawling cityscape and meandering Nile River.
+Take the high-speed elevator to the top and take in the sprawling cityscape and meandering Nile River.
 If you're hungry, sit down for a meal in the tower's revolving restaurant, where you can savor delicious Egyptian cuisine while taking in the ever-changing scenery below.

 If you want to learn more about the country's artistic past, visit the Museum of Islamic Art in the historic neighborhood of Bab al-Khalq.
 Step inside to discover one of the most extensive collections of Islamic art in the world, spanning over a thousand years of artistic and cultural achievements.
 Admire the dazzling array of artifacts, including intricately patterned textiles, exquisitely crafted ceramics, delicate metalwork, and ancient manuscripts.
 In the evening, wander through the historic district and choose from the mix of local and international restaurants for dinner.